bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # TODO Thursday
-* YouTube handles
-* BYCombo need for ruler makers to enforce rules
+* Begin BYCombo need for rule makers to enforce rules
+* Read Ted Gioia's latest and the End of Art
 * Figure out health insurance
-* Take care of as much of this stuff first
+* Renew passport

+# TODO queue
 * Booster and flu shots
-* Renew passport
 * BYCombo stuff
-    * Publish latest content
     * Band page
+* BY stuff
+    * Band mission statement
+    * Five vowels of historical consequence
 * Do in Illustrator
     * Open all files in Illustrator
         * Open all Odin files